LukeShortCloud/rootpages/src/c_and_c++.rst

 program was coded.
 These comment blocks have to start with ``/*`` and end with a ``*/``.

-An simple C example is provided below:
+A simple C example is provided below:

 ::